The wonderfully talented Judith Hill – backed for Michael Jackson

 Some of the best singers are backing vocalists.
 Their skill-set enables them to complement perfectly what the lead vocalist is doing and provide him/her with the bedrock, texture and flourishes that make a song really work – especially on stage.
 At the same time there may be moments when they have to grip the audience’s attention in order to provide a counterpart to the lead singer.
 Judith Hill and Lisa Fischer are two of the best.

 When backing vocalists switch tracks to performing as lead vocalists, why is the transition such a challenge?
-I believe that there is an important reason, a factor beyond luck, which makes it hard for even the best backing vocalists to make that switch.
-It’s to do with harmony and dissonance.
+Of course, management and luck are a vital key.
+There’s no getting around that.
+However, I believe that there may be areason, a factor beyond management and luck, which can make it hard for even the most superlative backing vocalists to travel those twenty feet.
+I think it has to to do with harmony and dissonance.

 Not a backing-vocalist – Tina Turner, loud and on stage at 70

 To the audience it may appear that the lead is purely occupying the spotlight, taking the band, the dancers and backing vocalists for granted, remaining focused entirely on projecting their own persona through the songs into the auditorium.
 In reality the long-lived lead artist will in no way take band and backing singers and dancers for granted.
 Instead they will be acutely aware of where everybody is and what everybody on team needs to keep it all together.

 In that sense the lead singer is a servant too.
 But a big part of their task is about bringing the fascination of that lead energy to the stage – to give the people what they want and need from a lead performer to make a show really rock.
 They do not have to be the best and most accomplished vocalists to do that.
 But they do need that swagger.